wavescholar/klNNGA/README.md

      ii)   minimum disturbance
      iii)  least mean square

 WHAT'S INCLUDED  in the klNNGA Git Repository
 1)  neur32.exe - a Windows32 bit version running in a console box
 2)  The complete set of source files that should compile with minor if any changes
 3)  Several examples of network config files and associated data
+4) bpwin1.0 an MFC application with a rather brittle UI to set up a multilayer feed forward Neural Network architecture.

 HOW TO USE EXAMPLE FILES
 To train a simple network on three data pairs: